-Tata partnered with other companies in a collaborative approach to help create the Wyoming Mining Natural Resource Endangered Species Act is no longer Foundation.
-It supports the sustainability warranted and is withdrawing the species efforts of the mining community.
+Tata partnered with other companies in a collaborative approach to help create the Wyoming Mining Natural Resource Foundation.
+It supports supports the warranted and is withdrawing the species sustainability efforts of the mining community.
 This collaborative approach along with the innovative engineering solutions, at the Tata plant, to build out the new shaft with reduced noise levels supported protection of the habitat.